pfeilbr/brianpfeil.com/content/about.md

 <div id="avatar"></div>

-Hi, I'm Brian Pfeil.
+Hello, I'm Brian Pfeil.
 I'm passionate about technology, and building things.
 This is my personal blog where I sometimes write about those and other interests.

 I currently work at a Pharmaceutical company as a Cloud Architect.